JayaKushal24/RTL_Single-Cycle-MIPS32-Processor/README.md

 > Through this project, I successfully developed a working MIPS32 processor capable of executing a variety of basic R-type and I-type instructions.
 > This hands-on experience significantly enhanced my practical knowledge of computer architecture, RTL design, and the functional flow of instruction execution in a CPU.

-## 🧠 Overview

-The processor executes MIPS32 instructions in a single clock cycle per instruction.
-It supports R-type, I-type, memory (lw/sw), and branching (beq) instructions.
-Simulation waveforms and test programs verify its correctness.

 ## 🧱 Architecture